fagan2888/axl/README.md

 # Installing

-In your conda environment, run `conda install -c mcg axl` to install the package.
+In your conda environment, run `conda install -c axl axl` to install the package.

 # Adding the Excel Plugin